-This summary is based on the Australian tax law and administrative practice in force as at the date of this Prospectus.
-It is necessarily general in nature and is not intended to be definitive or exhaustive of the issues that may arise for Holders.
-Accordingly, each Holder should seek their own tax advice that is specific to their particular circumstances.
+This section contains a summary of the Australian tax consequences for potential NAB Capital Notes 7 Holders and is based on Australian tax law and administrative practice as at the date of this Prospectus.

+This summary is necessarily general in nature and is not intended to be definitive tax advice to potential Holders.
+Accordingly, each potential Holder should seek their own tax advice, which is specific to their particular circumstances, as to the tax consequences of investing in, holding and disposing of NAB Capital Notes 7.